Longest-standing Video Game Record Declared 'Impossible,' Thrown Out After 35 Years - Slashdot

 As long as all the signals are coherent in relation to each other (the electron beam jumps to the next line at the end of the line and not in between) a TV will render a screen or a sequence of screens just fine in a HUGE soectrum of frequencies.

-I had a NEC myltisynch 3D and an Arcon Archimedes, we run that combo in any thinkable weird screen set up the NEC could ha
+I had a NEC myltisynch 3D and an Arcon Archimedes, we run that combo in any thinkable weird screen set up the NEC could handle.

+Wrong again, angel'o'sphere.
+Why is it you always show up to spout off on bullshit you know nothing about?

+There's plenty of tolerance.
+There has to be.
+Blymie covered it very well.
+If you need a good overview of how analog TVs work and handled the addition of color, check out Technology Connections on YouTube.

 Re: (Score:2)